 Grand Northern Ukulele Festival

 (winner of the 2017 Best Ukulele Festival prize in the Got a Ukulele/UKE Magazine awards)

-This year’s festival features Andy Eastwood (GB), Andrew Molina (US), Peter Luongo (CA), Bad Mouse Orchestra (DE), Amelia Coburn (GB), Elisabeth Pfeiffer (AT), Natasha Ghosh (NL), Fake Plastic Tigers (NL+GB), Matt Griffo (US), The Ukelites (DE), Astraluna, UkePunk, Oli Mansell, Iain Glencross, Opera-lele, Andydan, Belfast Ukulele Jam, Rag House, Plastic Jeezus, Marc Gallagher, The D’ukes, Matt Hicks, Professor Chris, Ooty & the Cloud, Belfast Ukulele Jam, Dawn & her Uke, Isaac Hughes-Dennis & David Collins, Pitsmoor Ladies Ukulele Chorale (and there’s more to be announced!).
+This year’s festival features Andy Eastwood (GB), Andrew Molina (US), Mr. B the Gentleman Rhymer (GB), Peter Luongo (CA), Bad Mouse Orchestra (DE), Amelia Coburn (GB), Elisabeth Pfeiffer (AT), Natasha Ghosh (NL), Fake Plastic Tigers (NL+GB), Matt Griffo (US), The Ukelites (DE), Astraluna, UkePunk, Oli Mansell, Iain Glencross, Opera-lele, Andydan, Belfast Ukulele Jam, Rag House, Plastic Jeezus, Marc Gallagher, Matt Hicks, Professor Chris, Ooty & the Cloud, Belfast Ukulele Jam, Dawn & her Uke, Dave & the Isaacle, Pitsmoor Ladies Ukulele Chorale (and there’s more to be announced!).
 These amazing artists are performing and offering new workshops and experiences.

 Festival favourites including the Mim’s Ukes Sideshow Stage, Late Night Cabaret, Unplug the Wood and silliness from Simon (biscuity goodness) Taylor will also return.

 All this and there are still LOADS more artists and ace things to announce!

 The festival is all of this and more!

 Thursday Evening – Pre-festival open mic & jam (every year, overseas artists and festival friends arrive in town on Thursday night… this year, we thought we’d throw a bit of a pre-festival party for them).
 Everyone is welcome.